kudanai/Quran-Translation/README.md

 * The project's aim is to produce a digital copy word-for-word and there fore, you must NOT add your own interpretations,opinions etc.. basically, if it's not in the official translation, don't think about it.

-* The alternate branch contains transliterated arabic words.
+* The alternate `alt_dv.divehi.txt` file contains transliterated arabic words.
 Do NOT mix up the two branches.

 * While we recognize that there have been debates about the quality of the translation and disagreements among some scholars, it is NOT the concern of this project to correct them at this time.
 However, contributors may correct typing errors.